Black Blade study at RWE location Eemshaven

 Westereems project site

-The researchers aim to gain new insights into the birds’ flight behaviour in view of different rotor blade colours and find out whether this change leads to them flying more safely.
-With its large bird population and different bird species, Westereems is particularly well suited to this project.
+The researchers aimed to gain new insights into the birds’ flight behaviour in view of different rotor blade colours and examined whether this change leads to them flying more safely.
+With its large bird population and different bird species, Westereems was particularly well suited to this project.

 In particular in the spring and in autumn there are many migratory birds in the area on their way further afield.
 Moreover, sea birds like seagulls and terns as well as land birds ranging from blackbirds and starlings to birds of prey such as buzzards and kestrels can be found there throughout the year.